converged-computing/performance-study/experiments/aws/parallel-cluster/cpu/README.md

 💩️🐮

-**IMPORTANT** this setup is the root for the actual experiments, which are organized by size here.
-Please edit those files and do not add experimental protocol to this file.
+**IMPORTANT** this setup is the root for the actual experiments, which are all under [experiment](experiment).
+All of the configs and automation and interaction with oras and saving of metadata still needs to be written.

 ## Usage